MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 5. Choose **Selected** for **Block device use until these required apps are installed if they're assigned to the user/device**.
 6. Choose **Select apps** > choose the apps > **Select** > **Save**.

 The apps that are included in this list are used by Intune to filter the list that should be considered blocking.
 It doesn't specify what apps should be installed.
-For example, if you configure this list to include "App 1," "App 2," and "App 3" and "App 3" and "App 4" are targeted to the device or user, the Enrollment Status Page will track only "App 3."
-"App 4" will still be installed, but the Enrollment Status Page will not wait for it to complete.
+For example, if you configure this list to include "App 1," "App 2," and "App 3" and "App 3" and "App 4" are targeted to the device or user, the ESP will track only "App 3."
+"App 4" will still be installed, but the ESP will not wait for it to complete.

 ## ESP tracking